-- Appropriate action is taken promptly to safeguard and promote children's welfare - All staff are aware of their statutory safeguarding responsibilities - Staff are properly trained in recognising and reporting safeguarding issues - The Proprietor and Board of Directors and staff of Pivot Academy (hereinafter referred to as "our school") take as our priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk, and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care - The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, and trainees working within the school.
-It is fully incorporated into the whole school ethos and is underpinned throughout the teaching of the curriculum, within Personal, Social and Health Education (PSHE) and the safety of the physical environment provided for the pupils
+- Appropriate action is taken promptly to safeguard and promote children's welfare. - All staff are aware of their statutory safeguarding responsibilities. - Staff are properly trained in recognising and reporting safeguarding issues. - The Proprietor and Board of Directors (hereinafter referred to as "our school") take as our priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk, and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, and trainees working within the school.
+It is fully incorporated into the whole school ethos and is underpinned throughout the teaching of the curriculum, within Personal, Social and Health Education (PSHE) and the safety of the physical environment provided for the pupils.

-2. Legislation and Statutory Guidance
+2. Legislation and statutory guidance

-- This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2022, Working Together to Safeguard Children (WTTSC 2018) and sexual violence and sexual harassment between children in schools and colleges we comply with this guidance and the procedures set out by Kirklees Safeguarding Children partnership (KSCP) - The policy conforms to locally agreed inter-agency procedures and has been developed by Kirklees Education Safeguarding Service and Kirklees Safeguarding Children's Partners.
+- This policy is based on the Department for Education's statutory guidance, Keeping children safe in education GOV.UK (www.gov.uk) and Working Together to Safeguard Children (WTTSC 2023) we comply with this guidance and the procedures set out by Kirklees Safeguarding Children partnership (KSCP) - The policy conforms to locally agreed inter-agency procedures and has been developed by Kirkless Access to Education Kirklees Education Safeguarding Service and Kirklees Safeguarding Children's Partners.
 It is available to all interested parties on our website and by request from the main school office.
 It should be read in conjunction with other relevant policies and procedures and Keeping Children Safe in Education.